wevre/wry/README.md

 ### Arrays

 To create an array use parenthesis (or not, it is really the comma that denotes an array -- the parenthesis are needed mostly as delimiters because of operator precedence).
 An array can be a simple list of other types, with an automatic index that starts at 0.
 Or it can be more like a dictionary with keys and values, separate by colons and commas.
 Keys in this case would be `String` types.
 An array can also be a mix of the two.
-Key expressions that don't resolve to strings will emit a warning.
-Entries with keys can be accessed by their key or by their position within the array.
+Key expressions that don't resolve to strings will emit a warning. _What about key expressions that resolve to Integer?
+Or will they be coerced to Strings?_ Entries with keys can be accessed by their key or by their position within the array.
 Positions are zero-based.

 	employee = ( 'first' : 'mike', 'last' : 'weaver', 'empl-id' : 1234, 10.5 )